What is transesophageal echocardiography?

 Why do people have TEE?

 Doctors use TEE to find problems in your heart’s structure and function.
-TEE can give clearer pictures of the upper chambers of the heart, and the valves between the upper and lower chambers of the heart, than standard echocardiograms.
-Doctors may also use TEE if you have a thick chest wall, are obese, have bandages on your chest, or are using a ventilator to help you breathe.
+TEE can give clearer pictures of the large artery leaving the heart (ascending aorta), the upper chambers of the heart, and the valves between the upper and lower chambers of the heart, than standard echocardiograms.

-The detailed pictures provided by TEE can help doctors see:
+The detailed pictures provided by TEE can help your health care team see:

 - The size of your heart and how thick its walls are.